 10. | __________ | __________ |

-(For sling capacity info, refer to Panel 1 of ITI Bookstore's Journeyman Rigger's Reference Card and AISI chart below.)
+For detailed sling capacity information, refer to Panel 1 of the ITI Bookstore's Journeyman Rigger's Reference Card and the AISI chart provided below.

 Hitch & Capacities